thjashin/thjashin.github.io/index.md

 <img style="width:200px;float:right;margin:0 0px 12px 12px" src="{{site.url}}/assets/images/jiaxin.jpg">

-I am a research scientist at Google DeepMind working on machine learning.
-My research focuses on bridging the gap between
+I am a research scientist at Google DeepMind.
+I work on machine learning, particularly

-* generative modeling---utilizes probabilistic methods to capture the structure and uncertainty inherent in data, and
+* generative modeling---using probabilistic methods to capture the structure and uncertainty inherent in data
-* algorithmic modeling---building models that encode dependencies and extract meaningful representations
+* algorithmic modeling---building models that efficiently encode dependencies and extract meaningful representations

-To accomplish this, I actively address challenging inferential questions at the intersection of these two areas.
+I'm also interested in addressing challenging inferential questions at the intersection of these two areas.
 Some of the topics I investigate include variational inference, sampling, gradient estimation, and score-based modeling.
 <!--
 I work on improving the algorithmic modeling and generative modeling capabilities of machine learning methods.
 -->